zowe/docs-site/docs/user-guide/cli-db2plugin.md

     - `<port number>`

       Specifies the port number for the instance.
-4. If using an insecure connection, set the `secureDb2` value to `false`: **[is this step correct/applicable to Db2?]**
+4. If an SSL file is available, set the `sslFile` value to SSL file path:

     ```
-    zowe config set profiles.db2.properties.secureFtp false
+    zowe config set profiles.db2.properties.sslFile <SSL file path>
     ```
     You can now use your profile when you issue commands in the Db2 command group.